arabold/serverless-sentry-plugin/README.md

 });
 ```

-Once your Lambda handler code is wrapped in `withSentry`, it will be extended it with automatic error reporting.
+Once your Lambda handler code is wrapped in `withSentry`, it will be extended with automatic error reporting.
 Whenever your Lambda handler sets an error response, the error is forwarded to Sentry with additional context information.
 For more details about the different configuration options available refer to the [serverless-sentry-lib documentation](https://github.com/arabold/serverless-sentry-lib/blob/master/README.md).

 ## Plugin Configuration Options

-Configure the Sentry plugin using the following options in your
+Configure the Sentry plugin using the following options in your `serverless.yml`:
-`serverless.yml`:

-- `dsn` - Your Sentry project's DSN url (required)
+- `dsn` - Your Sentry project's DSN URL (required)
 - `enabled` - Specifies whether this SDK should activate and send events to Sentry (defaults to `true`)
 - `environment` - Explicitly set the Sentry environment (defaults to the
   Serverless stage)

 ### Sentry API access

-In order for some features such as releases and deployments to work,
-you need to grant API access to this plugin by setting the following options:
+For some features such as releases and deployments to work, you need to grant API access to this plugin by setting the following options:

 - `organization` - Organization name
 - `project` - Project name